JimberSoftware/docs/devices/servers/servers.md

 sudo systemctl restart jimbernetworkisolation.service
 ```

-Once successful, the server will display a connected status, indicated by a green dot, within the Network Isolation interface.
+Upon successful installation, the server should display a connected status (indicated by a green dot) in the `Jimber SASE Platform`.
 <!-- If needed, refer to the following log files for debugging purposes:

 ```bash